First conflict of the Goguryeo–Tang War: Course

-Emperor Taizong used Yeon Gaesomun's murder of the Goguryeo king as a pretext, and began preparations for an invasion in 644.
-On land, an army of 60,000 Tang soldiers and an unspecified number of tribal forces gathered at Youzhou, under the command of General Li Shiji in April 645.
+Emperor Taizong used Yŏn Kaesomun's murder of the Goguryeo king as a pretext, and began preparations for an invasion in 644.
+On land, an army of 60,000 Tang soldiers and an unspecified number of tribal forces gathered at Youzhou (modern Beijing and surroundings) under the command of General Li Shiji in April 645.
 Emperor Taizong personally commanded 10,000 armored cavalry, and would join and reinforce Li Shiji's army during the expedition.
 At sea, a great fleet of 500 ships transported an additional 40,000 conscripted soldiers and 3,000 military gentlemen (volunteers from the elite of Chang'an and Luoyang) from the Liaodong Peninsula to the Korean Peninsula.

 On 1 May, General Li Shiji's troops entered Goguryeo territory, crossed the Liao River farther north and surprised their opponents.
 On 16 May, they laid siege to Gaimou (Kaemo) Fortress and captured it in only 11 days, seizing 20,000 people and 100,000 shi (6 million liters) of grain.
 General Li Shiji then proceeded toward Liaodong (Yodong) Fortress and crushed a Goguryeo relief army of 40,000 troops.
 He was joined by Emperor Taizong and his armored cavalry a few days later.
 They together laid siege to Liaodong Fortress, capturing it too with surprising ease on 16 June with incendiary projectiles and favorable winds, allowing Tang troops to breach the fortress walls.

 On 27 June, the Tang army arrived at Baiyan (Baekam) Fortress.
 On July 2, the Goguryeo commander surrendered the fortress to Tang.
 Emperor Taizong ordered that the city must not be looted and its citizens must not be enslaved.